Food Security & Nutrition

-You know that it doesn't have to be this way.
-That's why you’re teaming up with communities all around the globe to improve food security.
-You’re helping families grow or buy more food--and more nutritious food.
-You’re working with parents to learn nutrient-rich recipes using local ingredients.
-You’re helping farmers improve their harvests and families to start vegetable gardens.
-And you’re making sure people can earn a living and afford to buy the food they need.
+We know that it doesn't have to be this way.
+That's why we’re teaming up with communities all around the globe to combat food insecurity.
+We’re working with families to grow or buy more food--and more nutritious food.
+We’re working with parents to learn nutrient-rich recipes using local ingredients.
+We’re helping farmers improve their harvests using techniques that can withstand the effects of climate change.
+And we’re making sure people can earn a living and afford to buy the food they need.